 We aim to make our website as accessible as possible.
 However if you use a screen reader and require debt advice you may find it easier to phone us instead.
 Our phone number is 0 8 0 0 1 3 8 1 1 1 1.
 Freephone (including all mobiles).

-Debts to His Majesty's Revenue and Customs (HMRC) are priority debts.
-These include Income Tax (PAYE), NI or VAT arrears.
-Deal with these as soon as possible.
+Debts to His Majesty's Revenue and Customs (HMRC) are always priority debts.
+These include Income Tax, National Insurance or VAT arrears.
+You need to deal with these as soon as possible.

-Not paying these debts can lead to court action or bailiffs.
+Not paying these debts can lead to court action or bailiffs or Sheriff officers and, in some rare cases, prison.

 5 steps to help you deal with tax arrears